-Maria can save their eyes (and their sanity) by creating a custom report type that agents and supervisors can use to examine useful data like average wait times for queues and how much work their agents are handling.
+Maria can save their eyes (and their sanity) by creating a custom report type.
+Agents and supervisors can use it to examine useful data like average wait times for queues and how much work their agents are handling.
 Here’s how.

 - If you see the What is a Custom Report Type? page, click Continue.